tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Flow.md

 **FLOW**

-The Flow visualization is a very powerful for understanding customer journeys in a single channel, or across channels.
+The Flow visualization is very powerful for understanding customer journeys in a single channel or across channels.
 This lends itself nicely to what we're analyzing so far.

 1. Click the "+" beneath the last panel that you created to create a new panel.
       - Title it “Flow” and ensure your date range for POT5 is March 18-30, 2020